darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 enable grain
 : Enable film grain simulation.

-grain
+grain strength
-: Grain strength.
+: Strength of the simulated film grain.
 1.0 is film-accurate for the selected stock.
 The hard range extends to 8 (drag up to 2, right-click to enter higher values) for pushing naturally fine-grained stocks further than their catalogue amount allows.

 grain size
 : Grain particle size.
 1.0 is the film's own default; higher values are coarser.